 Southwyck is divided into three (3) sections (1, 4 & 5), each with its own separate board of directors, rules & regulations.
 All three sections come together under the umbrella of the Southwyck Community Association or "Master" Association as is it sometimes called.
 Section I includes the neighborhoods of Southglen and Emerald Pointe.
 Section IV includes Huntington Park, Southfield Village, Edgewater Estates and Southmanor and Section V is made up of the homes in Lakecrest Estates.

 Who can attend Southwyck Community Association director meetings?

-Southwyck Community "Master" Association directors meetings are open to the public and are held on the first Thursday of each month at 6:30 p.m. at Calvary Baptist Church located at 3302 Old Chocolate Bayou Road.
+Southwyck Community "Master" Association directors meetings are open to homeowners and are held on the first Thursday of each month at 6:30 p.m. by Zoom meeting.
 The board will reserve a public forum section on the agenda, usually at the beginning of each meeting where residents are encouraged to ask questions and bring their concerns before the board.
 Afterwards, the board will conduct the public business of the association and will then go into executive session, the private portion of the meeting.
-During the public session, residents are encouraged to attend, take notes and communicate with board members afterward so the meeting process can be conducted as efficiently as possible.
+During the public session, residents are encouraged to attend, take notes and communicate with board members afterward, so the meeting process can be conducted as efficiently as possible.

 How are board members selected?

 Before the annual meeting each year, the board issues a call for candidates that wish to run for election.
 Any residents that wish to run will be included on the ballot which will be mailed before the annual meeting.
 Residents may vote in person or by mail-in and faxing of their proxy.
 If a seat on the board is vacated or if no one runs for a seat that is up for election, the board may appoint a homeowner of it's choosing for that director's position.

 What are the basic duties of the Southwyck Community (Master) Association?

 The format of our association includes a Master Association and the Section (Village) Associations.